gjbex/Fortran-MOOC/docs/basic_datatypes.md

 Selecting a substring from a string variable is straightforward, e.g., `str(2:4)` would select the second through the fourth character, i.e., `'bc '`.
-Somewhat counter-intuitively, individual characters also have t be selected as a range, e.g., `str(2:2)` would be the second character, i.e., `'b'`.
+Somewhat counter-intuitively, individual characters also have to be selected as a range, e.g., `str(2:2)` would be the second character, i.e., `'b'`.

 The intrinsic function `len` returns the length of a string, but including the padding